Skip to main content

 Referencing Queues

-This creates two Queues with IDs "my-first-queue" and "my-second-queue".
+This creates references to two Queuereferences with IDs "my-first-queue" and "my-second-queue".
+You can then call methods on these references.

 first_queue = Queue.ref("my-first-queue")